akkilaa/residential-building-tasks/README.md

 ## Adaptable for any building or property

 The project is designed to be easy to extend.
-Each task type is its own class — adding a new recurring task means creating a small file following the same pattern as the existing ones.
+Each task type is its own class, adding a new recurring task means creating a small file following the same pattern as the existing ones.
 The scheduler, persistence, and notification logic require no changes.

 Good candidates for additional tasks:
 - Filter replacements